admin-cf-1/cardano-coin-selection/information/specification.md

-Similarly to how a physical wallet holds value in the form of unspent coins and banknotes, a Cardano wallet holds value in the form of a set of _unspent transaction outputs_ (UTxO), the results of previous transactions that transfer money to the wallet.
+Similarly to how a physical wallet holds value in the form of unspent coins and banknotes, a Cardano wallet holds value in the form of a set of _unspent transaction outputs_ (UTxO), the results of previous transactions that transferred money to the wallet.
 Each output in the UTxO set has a particular _value_, and the total value of a wallet is the _sum_ of these values.

 When using a Cardano wallet to make a payment, the wallet software must choose unspent outputs from the wallet's UTxO set, so that the total value of selected